 Around the same time, the ancient Greeks made false eyebrows out of ox hair.
 They also made rouge out of white lead and crushed mulberries.
 Around 1000 BC, the ancient Greeks used lead or chalk face powder to make their faces white, and they made lipstick out of ochre clays and red iron.

 During the first century AD, the ancient Romans developed a pimple treatment made from butter and barley flour.
 They also made nail polish from blood and sheep fat.
-Mud baths became wholesale nba jerseys fashionable around this time.
+Mud baths became fashionable around this time.

 St. Hildegarde of Bingen (1098 – 1179) had a busy and long life.
 She was an abbess, composer, philosopher and writer.
-She also devised a Cares? recipe for Benefits moisturizer: cook barley in water, filter it through a cloth, and use Lasers the resulting water on one’s face.
+She also devised a recipe for moisturizer: cook barley in water, filter it through a cloth, and use the resulting water on one’s face.